 Common Mistakes New Investors Make — And How to Avoid Them

-Most early-stage investing losses are predictable.
-They come from the same four or five patterns, and knowing them in advance reduces your exposure significantly.
+Most early-stage investing losses follow the same patterns.
+Knowing them in advance cuts your exposure sharply.

 Overestimating rental income.
 New investors often use best-case rental figures rather than conservative ones.
 Always base your projections on the lower end of the market rent range, and factor in at least one month of vacancy per year.